• Skip to primary navigation

 📋 Substitutions and Variations

-• Tomato - Chop up ¼ cup of sundried tomatoes and add it to the pesto for some extra flavor and color!
+• Tomato - Add a ¼ cup of chopped sundried tomatoes to the pesto or substitute with sundried tomato pesto.

 🥣 Step by step instructions

-kneaded dough, dough rising in a bowl, punched down down and dough with pesto on it
+ball of dough on a table, kneaded dough in a bowl, risen dough in a bowl and dough rolled out with pesto on it.

 ⭐ Expert tips

-• When kneading the dough, knead until it is smooth and springs back when you press your finger into it.
+• The dough is done kneading when it is smooth in texture and springs back when you press your finger into it.

-• When rolling the dough up with the pesto inside, pull it towards you a bit and then roll it in to make sure it rolls up tightly.
+• When rolling up the pesto bread dough, pull it towards you and tuck it in while rolling.
+Make sure to secure the "ropes" at the top and after braiding.
+This will make sure it rolls up tightly and stays secured.

 🥡 Storage suggestions